 Travel eSIM: a new data-only line

 A travel eSIM is an additional data line that coexists with your main SIM.
-It arrives via QR or code, installs in 1 minute, gives you internet at your destination, and comes with a technical number assigned that you don't use for anything.
+It arrives via QR or code, installs in 1 minute, gives you internet at your destination, and has a technical number assigned that you don't use for anything.
 Your Spanish number remains intact on your other card.

 When you buy an eSIM for a trip, what you receive is data traffic on local networks in the destination country.
-This plan is not intended for making or receiving calls with your usual number, but for having internet: maps, translator, reservations, social networks, and messaging.
+This plan is not designed for making or receiving calls with your usual number, but for having internet: maps, translator, reservations, social networks, and messaging.
 The number associated with the eSIM exists at a technical level, but it is usually from another country and you don't give it to anyone.
 That's why it's perfect for not turning on your operator's roaming and avoiding surprise bills.
-Installation is simple, and we review it step-by-step in how to install an eSIM.
-And if you're coming from a physical card, in how to convert your SIM to eSIM we clarify what can and cannot be transferred.
+The installation is simple, and we review it step by step in how to install an eSIM.
+If you've never used one and you're not sure what exactly an eSIM profile is compared to the usual physical card, in what a virtual eSIM is we explain it without technical jargon.

 Dual SIM: your number and your data at the same time

-Almost all modern mobile phones allow two active lines at the same time: one physical plus an eSIM, or even two eSIMs.
-In your phone settings, you choose which line you use for data and which for calls and messages.
-When traveling, it's common to set the travel eSIM as the data line and leave your usual number only for receiving calls.
-This way, if the bank or a family member calls you, the call comes through on your Spanish number, but all your internet traffic goes through the local rate.
-We explain the complete setup in how dual SIM works with eSIM.
+Almost all modern mobiles allow you to have two active lines at the same time: one physical plus an eSIM, or even two eSIMs.
+In the phone settings, you choose which line you use for data and which for calls and messages.
+The usual thing when traveling is to mark the travel eSIM as the data line and leave your usual number only for receiving.
+That way, if the bank or a family member calls you, the call comes through on your Spanish number, but all your internet goes through the local rate.
+It is, in practice, the real alternative to roaming: if you want to understand why browsing with your Spanish rate outside the EU is so expensive, we break it down in eSIM vs roaming.

-Option Do you keep your number?
-Cheap data at destination?
-Typical cost
+| Option | Do you keep your number? | Cheap data at destination? | Typical cost |

-Travel eSIM only No (technical number) Yes From a few euros per trip
+| Travel eSIM only | No (technical number) | Yes | From a few euros per trip |

-Your number on eSIM (porting) Yes No, except for roaming Your usual plan
+| Your number on eSIM (portability) | Yes | No, except roaming | Your usual rate |

-Dual SIM (your number + travel eSIM) Yes Yes Your plan + travel plan
+| Dual SIM (your number + travel eSIM) | Yes | Yes | Your rate + travel plan |

 Prices are indicative ranges for 2026; consult the official operator's website for the exact data for your country and dates.